William A. Clark: Political career

-Clark served as president of both Montana state constitutional conventions in 1884 and 1889.

-Clark was the President of Montana Constitutional Conventions of 1884 and 1889.
-Clark yearned to be a statesman and used his newspaper, the Butte Miner, to push his political ambitions.
+Clark was twice named president of Montana Constitutional Conventions, in 1884 and 1889.
+He yearned to be a statesman, and used his newspaper, the Butte Miner, to push his political ambitions.
 At this time, Butte was one of the largest cities in the West.
-He became a hero in Helena, Montana, by campaigning for its selection as the state capital instead of Anaconda.
+He gained popularity in Helena, Montana, by campaigning for its selection as the state capital instead of Anaconda.
 This battle for the placement of the capital had subtle Irish vs. English, Catholic vs. Protestant, and non-Masonic vs. Masonic elements.

-Clark's long-standing dream of becoming a United States senator resulted in scandal in 1899 when it was revealed that he bribed members of the Montana State Legislature in return for their votes.
+Clark's longstanding dream of becoming a United States senator resulted in scandal in 1899 when it was revealed that he had bribed members of the Montana State Legislature in return for their votes.
 At the time, U.S. senators were chosen by their respective state legislatures.
 The corruption of his election contributed to the passage of the Seventeenth Amendment.
-The U.S. Senate refused to seat Clark because of the 1899 bribery scheme, but a later senate campaign was successful, and he served a single term from 1901 until 1907.
-In responding to criticism of his bribery of the Montana legislature, Clark is reported to have said, "I never bought a man who wasn't for sale."
+The U.S. Senate and a Republican Congress refused to seat Democrat Clark due to the 1899 bribery scheme.
+When Montana's governor left the state temporarily to transfer a mining claim in San Francisco, the lieutenant governor surreptitiously appointed Clark to fill the Senate vacancy, but on the governor's return, Clark's hoped-for appointment was fully quashed.
+A later senate campaign was successful, and he served a single term from 1901 to 1907.
+In responding to criticism of his bribery of the Montana legislature, Clark is widely reported to have said, "I never bought a man who wasn't for sale."